Jennifer Grey: Later career

-From March 1999 until January 2000, Grey starred as herself in the short-lived ABC sitcom It's Like, You Know..., which satirized her much-publicized nose job as a running gag.
+From March 1999 until January 2000, at age 39, Grey starred as herself in the short-lived ABC sitcom It's Like, You Know..., which satirized her much-publicized nose job as a running gag.

 Grey appeared with Shirley MacLaine, Liza Minnelli, and Kathy Bates in the CBS television movie The West Side Waltz, adapted by Ernest Thompson from his play.
 She appeared in one episode of Friends as Mindy, a high school friend of Jennifer Aniston's character Rachel.
 She had a small role in the 2000 film Bounce with Gwyneth Paltrow and Ben Affleck.
 In 2007, Grey portrayed Daphne on the HBO series John from Cincinnati.
 In 2010, she played Abbey, the mother of a sick child in the season seven House episode "Unplanned Parenthood".

 Grey was a contestant on season eleven of Dancing With the Stars.
 She was partnered with professional dancer Derek Hough.
 She came out very strong at first, frequently topping the leaderboard.
 However, injuries, stress, and exhaustion took their toll on Grey, and for a couple of weeks, she fell behind.
 In week seven, however, she improved, tying with previous frontrunner Brandy Norwood.
-On November 23, 2010, Grey and her partner Hough won the competition, making her the oldest female winner in the competition.
+On November 23, 2010, Grey and her partner Hough won the competition, making her the oldest female winner in the competition to date at age 50.

 In September 2011 Grey appeared in the Lifetime movie Bling Ring as Iris Garvey, the mother of Zack Garvey.
 On November 5 and 6, 2011, Grey stood in for head judge Len Goodman on the BBC One TV show Strictly Come Dancing.

 Grey voiced Mrs. Kurokawa in the English dub version of Hayao Miyazaki's film The Wind Rises.

 From 2014 to 2017, Grey portrayed Judy Meyers on Red Oaks.
 In 2018, Grey co-starred in the film Untogether; the film was released on February 8, 2019.

 Grey also appeared at the 2015 Tony Awards alongside her father Joel, presenting a performance from the musical Fun Home.

 Ballantine Books published Grey's memoir, Out of the Corner, on May 3, 2022.